 Place fruit and lemon juice into a large stockpot.
 Measure out the sugar and place into a separate bowl.
 Then into another smaller bowl, combine 1/4 cup sugar from the measured amount and the 1 box of the sure-jell no sugar pectin.
 Add just the sugar/pectin mixture to the fruit (leave the remaining sugar out for now) and bring the mixture to a full rolling boil on high heat.
 While heating, you can add 1/2 teaspoon of butter if you wish (to reduce foaming).
 Stir constantly to prevent burning.

-When the mixture reaches a rolling boil (one that cannot be stirred down), add remaining sugar and continue to stir.
+When the mixture reaches a rolling boil (one that cannot be stirred down), add remaining sugar, and the spices and continue to stir.
 Bring mixture back to a full rolling boil and boil for exactly 1 minutes.
 Remove from heat and skim off any foam.

 Pull the hot jars out of the water, dumping the hot water back into the pot as you go.
 Then ladle the hot jam into the heated jars filling to within 1/8 inch of the top.
 Wipe down the rims and add lids and rings.
 Place jars back into the water canner and bring to a a gentle boil.
 Process jam for 10 minutes.
 Remove jars and allow to cool.
 Check seals and label.